 We challenge those who engage in anti-Semitic and unbiblical teachings with the hope of educating them on their responsibilities as Christians to uphold the protection and welfare of our Jewish brethren.
 We are Christians educating and calling this generation to protect and defend God’s Chosen People and the land of Israel.

 Perhaps interestingly, there is nothing mentioned about Jesus in the Mission Statement.
 Not much mention of him on this video either:

 Repeated airstrikes on civilians, home demolitions, building walls that hem people in and separate farmers from their lands–the gospels aren’t exactly full of stories of Jesus advocating these things.
 But of course, the Old Testament would take a much more friendly view of it all.

 If Cardoza-Moore feels so strongly it is her life mission to “protect and defend God’s Chosen People and the land of Israel,” I can’t for the life of me figure out why she doesn’t simply convert to Judaism.

-Posted by Richard Edmondson on January 18, 2016, With 2221 Reads Filed under Middle East, World.
+Posted by Richard Edmondson on January 18, 2016, With 2229 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.